-The Board of Ethics employed a three step analysis to determine whether a prohibited conflict of interest would arise if a Police Sergeant serving in the concurrently serve as an elected member of the school board of a district located within the protection area of the Precinct.
+The Board of Ethics employed a three-step analysis to determine whether a prohibited conflict of interest would arise if a Senior Examiner employed part-time in the Office of Management and Budget were to concurrently serve in a similar part-time position as an employee of the MTA, focusing solely on the cost analysis.
 The Board considered: (i) whether the contemplated secondary employment, under the circumstances presented, would violate Article 18 of the New York General Municipal Law (Conflicts of Interest of Municipal Officers and Employees), (ii) whether the contemplated secondary employment, under the circumstances presented, would violate the Nassau County Code of Ethics, and (iii) whether the contemplated secondary employment, under the circumstances presented, would create a prohibited appearance of impropriety under common law principles.